Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Collisional formation of DMDGs.

-{\bf Collisional formation of BDDGs.} Figure~\ref{fig:BKE15g01_collision} shows simulation snapshots of the surface densities of dark matter (top), gas (middle), and stars (bottom) for the benchmark 2a ($\gamma=1$) in Table~\ref{Tab1}.
-Four stages of the collision are displayed.
-The first snapshot depicts the initial setup, with two progenitors approaching each other at close separation so that the simulation outcome primarily concerns the formation of BDDGs rather than the internal dynamics of the progenitors.
+\autoref{fig:BKE15g01_collision} shows simulation snapshots of the surface densities of dark matter (top), gas (middle), and stars (bottom) for the benchmark 2a ($\gamma=1$) in \autoref{Tab:1}.
+Three stages of the collision are displayed.
+The first snapshot depicts the initial setup, with two progenitors approaching each other at close separation so that the simulation outcome primarily concerns the formation of DMDGs rather than the internal dynamics of the progenitors.
 The systems collide within 0.2 Gyr, displacing their gas from the halo centers and triggering efficient star formation.
-By 5 Gyr, the expelled baryons have already collapsed into several BDDGs and moved far from their progenitors.
+By 5 Gyr, the expelled baryons have already collapsed into several DMDGs and moved far from their progenitors.
+As shown in \autoref{Tab:1}, progenitors with $\gamma=0.1$ systematically produce more massive DMDGs.
 With $v_r=400~\rm km/s$, most of the progenitor gas is expelled.
-In the cuspy case ($\gamma=1$), the steeper dark-matter potential exerts stronger tidal ``winds,'' causing the expelled gas to fragment into several small, low-mass condensations.
-In contrast, in the weakened-binding case ($\gamma=0.1$), the debris remains in contact more easily, allowing it to coalesce into fewer but more massive BDDGs.

-To quantify how the tide acts on an extended gas debris, we evaluate on the mid plane the largest eigenvalue ($\lambda_{\rm max}$) of the tidal tensor $T\equiv-\nabla\nabla\Phi$, for which negative eigenvalues imply convergent relative acceleration.
-Figure~\ref{fig:tidal} shows the head-on collisions between two identical progenitor halos, using parameters from the first benchmark in Table~\ref{Tab1}, at varying separations: $d=0$ (left), $4$ (middle), and $8~\rm kpc$ (right) for the $\gamma=1$ (top), $\gamma=0.1$ (middle), and SIDM (bottom) cases.
-We highlight the $\lambda_{\rm max}=0$ contour, within which all eigenvalues are negative and the tide is compressive.
+To understand the origin of these differences, we quantify the role of tidal effect and star formation efficiency in regulating gas separation and collapse during the collision.